Aging is linked to a variety of changes in your body, including muscle loss, mild cognitive decline, and decreased sense of taste and smell.

 These changes can negatively affect appetite, change food preferences, and affect overall nutritional status.

 Medications can also affect senses by changing how food tastes and smells (15).

 They may cause foods to have a bitter or metallic taste, and others may taste more sweet or salty than usual.

 In fact, over 400 drugs in all major drug categories have been found to alter taste and smell (15).

-Eating mints, chewing gum, and flavoring foods with herbs, spices, sugar, lemon, and sauces may alleviate taste and smell changes.
+Sucking on mints, chewing gum, and flavoring foods with herbs, spices, sugar, lemon, and sauces may alleviate taste and smell changes.

-7. Nutrient Metabolism
+7. Nutrient metabolism

 Your body becomes less efficient in absorbing or producing certain nutrients with age — especially vitamin B12 and vitamin D.

 Atrophic gastritis decreases your body’s production of stomach acid, which is needed to absorb vitamin B12 from food.

 The production of vitamin D is also affected with age.